Chime Review: Checking And Savings

 External Bank Transfers

 You can also connect an external bank account with Chime.
 External bank transfers allow up to $200 a day or $1000 a month.
-The limits are put in place to ensure that Chime remains fully compliant with anti-money laundering laws.
+The limits are set to ensure that Chime remains fully compliant with anti-money laundering laws.

-Funds are available in 5 business days, but not all banks are supported, check with Chime first.
+Funds are available within 5 business days, but not all banks are supported, check with Chime first.